-Day : Signals Specifications Nigh t Sig gnals Remarks 16a l.
-Distant Cautionary Signal Number One There is a region of squally weather in which a storm may be forming (well marked low or depression with surface winds up to 61 km/h.
-(33 knots)) 3b) These signals indicate that ships may be exposed to danger after leaving the harbour 10a II.
-Distant Warning Signal Number Two A storm has formed (cyclonic storm with surface winds 63-87 km/h.
-(34-47 knots)) 2b) loaving the harboar 3a [] III.
+Day S Signals Specifications Nigh t Sig gnals Remarks 16a Ι. Distant Cautionary Signal Number One 3b ) There is a region of squally weather in which a storm may be forming (well marked low or depression with surface winds up to 61 km/h.
+(33 knots)) ) ) ) These signals indicate that ships may be exposed to danger after leaving the harbour 10a II.
+Distant Warning Signal Number Two 2b ) A storm has formed (cyclonic storm with surface winds 63-87 km/h.
+(34-47 knots)) ) ) 3a III.
 Local Cautionary Signal Number Three The port is threatened by squally weather (cyclonic circulation with surface winds 40-50 km/h.
-(22-27 knots)) or squalls due Nor'Westers) 5b)))) These signals indicate that the port itself and the ships in it are in danger 2a [] IV.
+(22-27 knots)) or squalls due Nor'Westers) 5b ) ) ) These signals indicate that the port itself and the ships in it are in danger 2a IV.
 Local Warning Signal Number Four The port is threatened by a storm, but it does not appear that the danger is as yet sufficiently great to justify extreme measures of precaution (cyclonic circulation with surface winds 52-61 km/h.
-(28-33 knots)) 4b)))) 17a V. Danger Signal Number Five The port will experience severe weather from a storm of slight or moderate intensity that is expected to cross the coast keeping the port to the left of its course (to the east of the port in the case of Mangla) (cyclonic storm with surface winds 63-87 km/h.
-(34-47 knots)) 16b))))) These signals indicate that the port itself and the ships in it are in danger Ba VI Danger signal number Six Port will experience severe weather from a cyclone expected to move keeping the port to the right of its track 17b)) These signals indicate that the port itself and the ships in it are in danger 19a VII.
-Danger signal number Seven Port will experience severe weather from a cyclone expected to move over or close to the port 18b))) This signal is also hoisted whe a storm is expected to skirt the coast without (actually) crossing it 20a VIII.
-Great Danger Signal number Eight Port will experience severe weather from a severe cyclone expected to move keeping the port to the left of its track 19b)) These signals indicate that the port itself and the ships in it are in danger zia IX.
-Great Danger Signal number Nine Port will experience severe weather from a severe cyclone expected to move keeping the port to the right of its track 20b) These signals indicate) that the port itself) and the ships in it are) in danger 22a X. Great Danger Signal number Ten Port will experience severe weather from a severe cyclone expected to move over or close to the port 21b) This signal is also hoisted) when a storm is expected) to skirt the coast without) (actually) crossing it 23a XI.
-Failure of Communication Communications with the meteorological warning centre have broken down, and the local office considers there is a danger of bad weather 7b))))
+(28-33 knots)) 4b ) ) ) ) 17a V. Danger Signal Number Five The port will experience severe weather from a storm of slight or moderate intensity that is expected to cross the coast keeping the port to the left of its course (to the east of the port in the case of Mangla) (cyclonic storm with surface winds 63-87 km/h.
+16b ) ) ) ) ) These signals indicate that the port itself and the ships in it are in danger 8a VI.
+Danger signal number Six Port will experience severe weather from a cyclone expected to move keeping the port to the right of its track 17b ) ) ) These signals indicate that the port itself and the ships in it are in danger 19a VII.
+Danger signal number Seven Port will experience severe weather from a cyclone expected to move over or close to the port 18b ) ) ) This signal is also hoisted when a storm is expected to skirt the coast without (actually) crossing it 20a VIII.
+Great Danger Signal number Eight Port will experience severe weather from a severe cyclone expected to move keeping the port to the left of its track 19b ) ) ) These signals indicate that the port itself and the ships in it are in danger